(60-90 minutes depending on lesson and age group)

 After the Flush - The Wastewater Story

-Stormwater runoff from streets, sidewalks and roofs can carry pollution to streams and rivers.
-Working with aerial maps of a model neighborhood, teams of students calculate area, percentage of pervious and impervious cover, and determine runoff.
-Students then redesign their neighborhoods with sustainable stormwater facilities such as bioswales, ecoroofs, green streets and stormwater planters.
-This lesson integrates math and science topics.
+Water traveling over streets, parking lots, sidewalks and roofs can carry pollution to streams and rivers.
+A great introduction to solving an engineering design challenge, students work with aerial maps of a model neighborhood to calculate area and determine quantities of stormwater runoff.
+Students propose solutions and redesign their neighborhoods with green infrastructure that will soak up water and filter pollution.
+This lesson integrates math, science and engineering topics.

 Grades 5 - 12

 Explore the history of the Willamette River and how the Portland Harbor became a Superfund site.
 Learn how certain contaminants trapped in the sediment for decades remain in the river today.
 Students calculate percentages and averages of pollutants as they build up in the fatty tissues of organisms and travel through trophic levels.
 A class discussion focuses on sediment clean up options while trying to balance community concerns and ways to reduce health risks from these pollutants.